 Many parents of kids with psychiatric and developmental challenges find that they lose touch with friends and activities outside the home.
-“Fifty percent of my sessions are just parent sessions” to help navigate that reality, says Dr. Matthew Rouse, a clinical psychologist at the Child Mind Institute.
+“Fifty percent of my sessions are just parent sessions” to help navigate that reality, says Matthew Rouse, PhD, a clinical psychologist.

 Taking care of your emotional and social health is just as important as practicing more routine self-care.
 Several experts, including Dr. Rouse, emphasized the importance of reclaiming an adult-only social life.
 Dr. Rouse asks questions like:

 - What are you as a couple doing to support each other?

 - When’s the last time you had a date night?

 - When did you last spend time with friends?